FLL-Lab/Euston/Readme.md

 # Euston: Efficient and User-Friendly Secure Transformer Inference

 ## Overview
 Euston is an efficient and user-friendly framework for secure Transformer inference, offering dual implementations optimized for CPU and GPU platforms.
-This repository contains the reference implementation accompanying our paper ["Euston: Efficient and User-Friendly Secure Transformer Inference] (link to be added).
+This repository contains the reference implementation accompanying our paper ["Euston: Efficient and User-Friendly Secure Transformer Inference"](d).
 Our framework achieves efficient homomorphic evaluation while maintaining user-friendly deployment across heterogeneous computing environments.

 ## Table of Contents
 - [Key Features](#key-features)